Milli Vanilli: Lip-syncing exposure and media backlash, 1989–1991

 After these details emerged, lawsuits were filed under various U.S. consumer fraud protection laws against Arista Records, Pilatus and Morvan.
 One such filing occurred on 22 November 1990, in Ohio, where lawyers filed a class-action lawsuit asking for refunds on behalf of a local woman in Cuyahoga County who had bought Girl You Know It's True.
-When the suit was filed, it was estimated at least 1,000 Ohio residents had bought the album.
+When the suit was filed, it was estimated that at least 1,000 Ohio residents had bought the album.
 On 12 August 1991, a proposed settlement of a refund lawsuit in Chicago, Illinois, was rejected.
-This settlement would have refunded buyers of Milli Vanilli CDs, cassettes, records and singles.
+This settlement would have refunded buyers of Milli Vanilli CDs, cassettes, records, and singles.
 However, the refunds would only be given as credits for future Arista releases.
 On 28 August, a new settlement was approved; it refunded those who attended concerts as well as those who bought Milli Vanilli recordings.
 An estimated 10 million buyers were eligible to claim a refund, and they could keep the refunded recordings.
 The refund deadline passed on 8 March 1992.

 Adding to the controversy, in December 1990, singer-songwriter David Clayton-Thomas sued Milli Vanilli for copyright infringement, alleging that the title song of All or Nothing used the melody from his 1968 composition "Spinning Wheel", a hit for his group Blood, Sweat & Tears.
+In an interview from the 2023 documentary film Milli Vanilli, the duo justified their work with Farian to escape poverty.
+The film, without describing them as innocent, points out that a great many people knew about the deception, but the singers became the scapegoats; the popular narrative was incomplete and misdirected at the two public faces of a much larger operation.
+In an interview about the film, Morvan said: "People thought they knew the story, but they didn't."

 The Real Milli Vanilli, 1991–1992

-The resulting album, released in Europe in early 1991, was renamed The Moment of Truth and spawned three singles, "Keep On Running", "Nice 'n Easy", and "Too Late (True Love)".
-A Morvan/Pilatus lookalike named Ray Horton was depicted on the cover along with the real singers: Brad Howell and John Davis.
-In addition, the album featured rappers Icy Bro on "Hard as Hell" and Tammy T on "Too Late (True Love)".
-Original members and vocalists Jodie Rocco and Linda Rocco remained on 95% of the tracks.
+Subsequent to the revelation exposing the non-authentic vocal contributions of Morvan and Pilatus to the Milli Vanilli project, Frank Farian undertook a reconfiguration of the originally planned second album Keep On Running for the initial duo.
+The reconfigured album The Moment of Truth was released in early-1991, and spawned three singles, "Keep on Running", "Nice 'n Easy", and "Too Late (True Love)".
+The album was released only in Brazil, Europe, Asia, and New Zealand, and reached the Top 20 in Germany; "Keep on Running" reached No. 4 on the German charts.
 One of four Diane Warren-penned songs that are included on The Moment of Truth, "When I Die", has been covered by several other artists, including Farian's No Mercy.
 For the American market, Farian chose to avoid any association with Milli Vanilli and had the tracks re-recorded with Ray Horton on the majority of lead vocals.
-However, The Moment of Truth was never released in that format in the USA.
+However, The Moment of Truth was never released in that format in America.